 M65 Peds 827 Pediatric Hematology/Oncology Subinternship

 Students will assume the responsibilities of a pediatric resident on the inpatient Hematology/Oncology service at St. Louis Children's Hospital.
 Serving in a classic subintern role, the student will perform evaluations and manage, under the supervision of a senior resident, patients who span the scope of diseases in our discipline.
-Additional educational activities include regularly held didactic lectures, participation in our weekly "tumor board" conference, and reviewing peripheral smears and bone marrow aspirate specimens obtained from our patients.
+Additional educational activities include: regularly held didactic lectures, participation in our weekly "tumor board" conference, reviewing peripheral smears and bone marrow aspirate specimens obtained from our patients.

 M65 Peds 836 Pediatric Rheumatology

 Opportunities are available to care for children with a variety of immunologic and rheumatologic disorders.
 Students will see patients in outpatient clinics and inpatient consultations.
 An in-depth approach to evaluating autoimmune disease and disorders of the immune system will be provided.
-Students will participate in the evaluation of new and return patients with a variety of rheumatologic diseases, including juvenile idiopathic arthritis (JIA), systemic lupus erythematosus (SLE), juvenile dermatomyositis (JDM), autoinflammatory/periodic fever syndromes, and scleroderma.
+Students will participate in evaluation of new and return patients with a variety of rheumatologic diseases, including juvenile idiopathic arthritis (JIA), systemic lupus erythematosus (SLE), juvenile dermatomyositis (JDM), autoinflammatory/periodic fever syndromes, and scleroderma.
 The student will also learn the approach to patients with positive autoantibodies, joint pain, muscle pain, and other common complaints that a general pediatrician may encounter.
 Locations include SLCH inpatient/outpatient, SLCH Specialty Care Center clinics, and Shriners Hospital clinics.
 Students will have the opportunity to attend multiple conferences.

 M65 Peds 838 Pediatric Gastroenterology, Hepatology, and Nutrition